Adelaide Metro: Rolling stock

-Tram
+Trams

-Adelaide's once extensive tram network was dismantled in the middle of the 20th century leaving only the Glenelg tram running 12 km between Victoria Square in the city-centre and Moseley Square on the beachfront at Glenelg.
-The majority of the line is on a dedicated corridor though the western suburbs, but travels on roadway in the city from the terminus to South Terrace and along Jetty Road in Glenelg.
+Adelaide's once extensive tram network was dismantled in the middle of the 20th century, leaving only the Glenelg tram running 12 km between Victoria Square in the city-centre and Moseley Square on the beachfront at Glenelg.
+The majority of the line is on a dedicated corridor though the western suburbs, and travels on roadway in the city from the terminus to South Terrace and along Jetty Road in Glenelg.

 An extension of the line from Victoria Square down King William Street then along North Terrace opened in October 2007.
 A further extension along Port Road to the Adelaide Entertainment Centre opened in December 2009.
 The line has stops adjacent to key city points, including Rundle Mall, the Adelaide Railway Station and the City West campus of the University of South Australia.

-A recent extension has added stops adjacent to more key locations including the Festival Theatre, the Art Gallery, the University of Adelaide and the Adelaide Botanic Garden.
-Construction this new junction, branch lines along the eastern end of North Terrace and King William Road and four new stops began in July/August 2017 and opened on 13 October 2018.
+A 2018 extension added stops adjacent to more key locations including the Festival Theatre, the Art Gallery, the University of Adelaide and the Adelaide Botanic Garden.
+Construction this new junction, branch lines along the eastern end of North Terrace and King William Road and four new stops began in July/August 2017 and opened in October 2018.
 There is no fare charged on certain sections of the line.

-The line is operated from Glengowrie depot with 15 Bombardier Flexity Classic trams built between 2005 and 2010 and nine Alstom Citadis trams that were built for, but were surplus to their needs of Metro Ligero, Madrid in 2009.
+The line is operated from Glengowrie depot, with 15 Bombardier Flexity Classic trams built between 2005 and 2010 and nine Alstom Citadis trams that were built for, but were surplus to their needs of Metro Ligero, Madrid in 2009.
 The latter were modified by Yarra Trams' Preston Workshops before entering service.
 A further three unused former Madrid Citadis trams entered service in 2018.

 In July 2019, the government announced the provision of tram services would be contracted out.
-Torrens Connect commenced on 1 July 2020.
+Torrens Connect began operating the trams in July 2020.
+In 2023, the newly-elected Labor state government announced that tram services would return to government operation in July 2025, fulfilling an election commitment by the party.
+The handover of operations back to state government was completed on 31 August 2025.

 Interchanges

 According to Adelaide Metro, interchanges "provide convenient connections between buses and trains.
-Many also feature Park ‘n’ Ride services and bike storage."
+Many also feature Park 'n' Ride services and bike storage."